jspsych/jsPsych/docs/markdown_docs/features/data.md

 ### Adding data to all trials

 Often it is useful to add a piece of data to *all* of the trials in the experiment.
 For example, appending the subject ID to each trial.
-This can be done easily with the `jsPsych.addProperties` function.
+This can be done easily with the `jsPsych.data.addProperties` function.
 Here is an example:

 ```
 // generate a random subject ID